helloworldless/davidagood.com/content/blog/oauth-client-credentials-auto-refresh-spring/index.md

 server.
 However, if we do not use the same HTTP session for both requests, that is exactly what will happen.

-It appears that there are ways around this.
-More to come soon!

-These sound related but did not have the desired outcome of decoupling the client credentials grant request from the servlet context:
+I did find these properties which sound related but did not have the desired outcome of decoupling the client credentials grant request from the servlet context:

 ```java